hteumeuleu/caniemail/_features/css-mix-blend-mode.md

     }
 }
 notes_by_num: {
     "1": "Partial.
-Not supported with non Google accounts."
+Not supported with non Google accounts.", "2": "Remote images will not be shown unless user explicitly allows 'remote content'" }
-}
 links: {
     "Can I use: CSS property mix-blend-mode":"https://caniuse.com/mdn-css_properties_mix-blend-mode",